clearlinux/clear-linux-documentation/source/clear-linux/tutorials/web-server-install/web-server-install.rst

       This example downloads and uses version 4.6.4.

 #.
-Once the file has been successfully downloaded and verified, uncompress
+Once the file has been successfully downloaded and verified, decompress
    the file and directories into the Apache web server document root directory.
 Use the following commands: